-WHAT IT MEANS FOR PARKS & PEOPLE
+WHAT THIS MEANS FOR PARKS & PEOPLE

-NPCA continues to work to prevent new oil and gas development, particularly in areas that impair parks and park resources.
-The imminent threat of new oil and gas development, and the legacy threat that orphaned wells pose, threaten iconic park ecosystems and exacerbates the climate crisis.
-Orphaned and idle wells also contaminate groundwater, leak methane and other air pollutants that pose serious public health risks, especially to rural, Tribal and communities of color.
-In the Four Corners, where huge concentrations of methane have led to the formation of a methane hotspot in the region, these adverse impacts are of particular concern.
+NPCA continues to work to prevent new oil and gas development, especially inside Florida's Big Cypress National Preserve.
+The imminent threat of new oil and gas development, and the legacy threat that orphaned oil wells pose, threaten Florida's iconic ecosystems and exacerbates the climate crisis.
+Remedying orphaned wells is also important because they contaminate groundwater, leak methane and other air pollutants that pose serious public health risks to Florida's diverse communities.